8 Yoga Moves for a Happier Mood

 Peaceful Warrior, also referred to as Reverse Warrior, gives you a gentle side stretch, allowing you to breathe more deeply.

-How to do it: From Warrior II pose, with your right foot forward, flip your hands so that your palms face up.
-Lean straight back at the waist and raise your right arm, sweeping it over your head, palm facing down.
+From Warrior II pose, with your left foot forward, flip your hands so that your palms face up.
+Lean straight back at the waist and raise your left arm, sweeping it over your head, palm facing down.
 Lift your gaze to your palm.
-As you lean back, slide your left hand down your left leg, allowing your hand to rest on your thigh.
+As you lean back, slide your right hand down your right leg, allowing your hand to rest on your thigh.
 Take several breaths.
-Return to Warrior II starting position, this time with your left foot in front, and repeat Peaceful Warrior.
+Return to Warrior II starting position, this time with your right foot in front, and repeat Peaceful Warrior.

 Warrior I (Virabhadrasana I)

-How to do it: Stand tall with feet together, hip-width apart.
+Stand tall with feet together, hip-width apart.
 Take a big step back with your left foot.
 Bend your right knee with your right foot pointed forward.
 Turn your left foot out about 45 degrees.
 Lean back and lift your heart (chest).
 Raise your arms to your sides, keeping them slightly bent, with palms up.
-Shift your gaze to the ceiling.
+Shift your gaze to the ceiling or sky.
 Take several deep, calming breaths.
 Return to the starting position and repeat with your left foot in front.

 Warrior III (Virabhadrasana III)